solana-mobile/solana-mobile-doc-site/docs/react-native/overview.md

             translateId: "setup",
         }}
         body={{
-            label: "For a simplified React Native development process, build a Solana dApp with the Expo platform.",
+            label: "Simplify your development process by building a Solana dApp with the Expo platform.",
             translateId: "setup-body",
         }}
         iconPath="img/expo-sdk-icon.svg"